ayanbag/Switch/README.rst

 where,
-case_list -> a dictionary item , it contains the dictionary of all the case in which switch will be applied default_value -> it is the default value which will excute if any of the given case is not applied.
+case_list -> a dictionary item , it contains the dictionary of all the case in which switch will be applied AND default_value -> it is the default value which will excute if any of the given case is not applied.

 ``case()``: